Pehesi97/super-gado-bros/README.md

 If a bull attacks him when he’s caught off guard, or while he's walking peacefully, Peter is banished from existence and, consequently, from Gadoland.

 If Peter collides with a bull while running, he initiates a horn fight.
 This horn fight must be resolved by pressing the button suggested on the screen.
 If the wrong button is pressed, Peter is killed by the opposing bull.

+See the game in action: [Demo in Youtube](https://www.youtube.com/watch?v=HXyjNeyWHzQ).

 # Controls